A nearly pristine star from the Large Magellanic Cloud

 \item[Author Information] Correspondence and requests for materials should be addressed to APJ (alexji@uchicago.edu).

-\item[Data Availability] The BOSS spectrum of \umpstar will become publicly available in SDSS Data Release 20, as will the background halo star sample of \code{MINESweeper} results.
-The reduced MIKE spectrum of \umpstar is available upon reasonable request to the first author.
-The individual line measurements and the abundances and kinematics for the literature sample will be made available online through Zenodo.
+\item[Data Availability] The BOSS spectrum of \umpstar (\texttt{sdss\_id} 95803549) will become publicly available in SDSS Data Release 20, as will the background halo star sample of \code{MINESweeper} results.
+The individual line measurements, normalized MIKE spectrum, and literature star abundances and kinematics are available at DOI 10.5281/zenodo.18483957\cite{ZenodoLink}.

-\item[Code Availability] Most codes used for analysis are publicly available on github, including \code{LESSPayne}, \code{MOOG}, \code{TSFitPy}, \code{Turbospectrum}, and \code{agama}.
-The exception is that \code{M3DIS} and the version of \code{Multi3D} used are not public yet, but a public release is planned.
+\item[Code Availability] Most codes used for analysis are publicly available on github, including {\code{LESSPayne}}\cite{Ji2025ascl}, {\code{MOOG}}\cite{Sneden1973,Sobeck2011,Sneden2012}, {\code{TSFitPy}}\cite{Gerber2023}, {\code{Turbospectrum}}\cite{Plez2012}, and {\code{agama}}\cite{Vasiliev2019}.
+The exception is that {\code{M3DIS}}\cite{Eitner2024} and the version of \code{Multi3D} used are not public yet, but a public release is planned.